-The Best Ways to Lose Weight, According to Science
+The Best Ways to Stay at a Healthy Weight, According to Science

 - Many diet fads aren’t backed by good science, and you’re left feeling hungry and unsatisfied.

-- Restricting calories is another outdated recommendation that can actually cause you to put on weight.
+- Restricting calories is an outdated recommendation that can actually cause you to put on weight.

-While the rapid fat loss protocol is great if you’re looking to lose weight very quickly, it’s a better idea to find a sustainable eating plan that you can easily follow in the long-term.
-Follow these 5 weight loss tips to reach your body goals:
+Crash diets will get you to lose weight quickly, but they’re not sustainable.
+It’s better to find a healthful eating plan that you can easily follow in the long-term.
+Use these five weight management tips to find what makes you feel great and hit your goals:

 1. Follow a high-fat, low-carbohydrate diet

 If you’ve ever “gone on a diet,” it’s probably been some version of the decades-old low-fat, high-carb regimen.
-You probably know that the diet didn’t work — it left you with sugar spikes, energy crashes, cravings, and ultimately no weight loss.
+You probably know that the diet didn’t work — it left you with sugar spikes, energy crashes, cravings and ultimately no meaningful change in your weight.

 New research is debunking earlier claims that fat is bad.
 It might sound counterintuitive, but you need fat to keep the fat off.

 There’s science to it: When you load up on the right kinds of fat and limit carbs, you force your body to burn fat rather than glucose (aka sugar) for fuel.
 This puts you into ketosis — when your liver converts fatty acids into molecules called ketones to use as energy.
 That’s why the trendy high-fat, low-carb keto diet is so popular — it turns your body into a fat-burning machine.